 Real Estate Can Be Depreciated for Tax Purposes

-This is where purchasing real estate becomes really exciting.
-The government currently allows a commercial property owner (someone who buys properties for investments) to depreciate their property over a designated time period.
+This is where purchasing real estate becomes exciting.
+The government currently allows a commercial property owner (someone who buys properties for investments) to depreciate their property over a designated period.
 This depreciation can be applied against one’s tax bill each year in the form of a deduction.

 Real Estate Can Appreciate in Value